knowsnothing753/PHBS_MLF_2019/README.md

 ## Conclusion
 Through the model results, we found that the effect of T-5 is similar as that of T-10.
 Considering the inputand model efficiency, we chose T-5, which means the spread lags 5 weeks.
 After processing the data, we used the LR, Tree, and SVC models to predict the future economic situation.
 The Tree model works best.
 We found that a inverted yield is indeed a good indicator for predicting recession.
 The invertion is basically accompanied by the recession one year later.
 However, the results of the multi-dimensional output shows that the inverted curve can only predict the recession in about a year, but it cannot accurately predict the accurate time.
 ## Improvement in the future
+* We will continue to improve the results of multi-dimensional output, clarify the problems of the current model, and try to build a model that can accurately predict the occurrence time of the recession.
+* Adjust the hyperparameters of the model through Grid Research to improve the prediction accuracy.
 ## Reference